GiDeBus/CSC-120/finalProject/README.md

 ## Directions
 Write a complete program to help your professor(s) calculate the course grade of their students.
 In your program:

-[] - You MUST have arrays that store the data read from the file and close the file as soon as possible (you may use strings for the student name and file names).
+[x] - You MUST have arrays that store the data read from the file and close the file as soon as possible (you may use strings for the student name and file names).

 Create your project on the desktop.
 Open the input and output files through IDE ONLY.
 Meet with a team member with a windows system to view the executable file if you need to view my sample file.
 Please start early and adhere to all requirements on this exam and NOT the SAMPLE executable file.